Melampus: Gift of serpents

+Melampus' kidnapping

 Late in his life, Melampus was kidnapped.
 In his cell, he overheard two termites talking, claiming they would be finished eating through Melampus' ceiling the next morning.
 Melampus called his captors and demanded a move.
 He made such an uproar that the kidnappers agreed.
 When the ceiling collapsed the next morning, the kidnappers decided he was a prophet and that to hold on to him might offend the gods.
 They let him go.

+Midas' secret

 Melampus also figures in the tale of King Midas, the pleasure-loving King of Phrygia.
 King Midas was chosen to be a judge between the famous musical contest between Apollo and Marsyas.
 Although Apollo clearly had won, King Midas disagreed with the other judges.
 Apollo called the King an ass, and to prove his point he touched him on the head and gave Midas the ears of a donkey.
 Long and hairy they sprouted up, and Midas in a panic covered them up with a tall Phrygian cap, hoping nobody ever discovered his embarrassing secret.
 Only his barber knew of this disgraceful matter, but Midas had warned him that he would be put to death if ever he revealed to anyone the asinine state of the King's ears.
 The barber found himself bursting with the secret and couldn't bear to keep the gossip to himself, but was afraid for his life.
 So he dug a hole in the bank of the Pactolus river and, after making certain that nobody was listening, he whispered into the hole that "King Midas has ass's ears."
 Filling up the hole to forever bury the secret, the barber went away happy and at peace with himself.

 All was well until the next spring, when a reed sprouted up from the hole and whispered to the other reeds that King Midas had the ears of a donkey.
 These reeds in turn whispered the secret to all creatures who passed.
 Soon the birds learned the news and brought it to Melampus.
 Melampus told all his friends and soon the entire kingdom knew about King Midas' miserable secret.